anonymous31173/smartphoneDataAnalysis/README.md

 Dataset
 ==
-This study uses data consisting of 7352 measurements from the 30 subjects’ Samsung phone.
+This study uses data consisting of 10299 measurements from the 30 subjects’ Samsung phone.
 Each observation contains information about the acceleration, angular velocity, amongst others features for each subject performing a particular activity.
 The activities recorded were walking, walking upstairs, walking downstairs, sitting, standing, and laying.
-The data file "samsungData.rda" can be downloaded from the [course website](https://spark-public.s3.amazonaws.com/dataanalysis/samsungData.rda).
-There is a code book for the variables in the data set available in [UCI Repository Machine Learning](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+The dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
+There is a code book for the variables in the data set available in UCI Repository Machine Learning

 References
 ==